 Ji-Yeoun is currently teaching at the Academy of Music "Carl Maria von Weber" in Dresden and at the Berlin University of the Arts.
 In her hometown of Yeosu, Ji-Yeoun was appointed an honorary citizen for her services in the cultural/music field.

 Maya Rasooly was born in Israel, and after wining in Bromsgrove has pursued an active performing career, working with the Schnitzler Quartet, as a duo with pianist Sasha Grynyuk (another Bromsgrove winner), and as 1st viola with Vladimir Ashkenazy’s West-Eastern Divan Orchestra.

-Benjamin was born in Manchester, and his career now encompasses playing cello concertos, mainly to West Country audiences, chamber music with cello and double bass duo Bass Instinct and other groups, and teaching, giving private lessons.
+Benjamin was born in Manchester and his career now encompasses playing cello concertos, as well as chamber music with cello and double bass duo, Bass Instinct, and other groups.